zhoushengisnoob/OpenDeepClustering/README.md

 # OpenDeepClustering
 ## About
-Hello:wave:, we are a team of researchers from the Eagle-Lab(InnovativE SoftwAre TechnoloGy DeveLopment CentEr), Zhejiang University.
+Hello :wave:, we are a team of researchers from the Eagle-Lab(InnovativE SoftwAre TechnoloGy DeveLopment CentEr), Zhejiang University.

 We are dedicated to making deep clustering more accessible and efficient.
 Our code is open-source and we welcome contributions from the community.
 ![Deep Clustering](pic/deepclustering-logo.png)